Iran will avenge slain Revolutionary Guards colonel, president says | Law-Order

 "The martyrdom of Colonel Khodai strengthens the determination of the Revolutionary Guards to defend security, independence, and national interests and to confront the enemies of the Iranian nation," he said.
 "The thugs and terrorist groups affiliated with global oppression and Zionism will face consequences for their actions."
 Kodai was "one of the defenders of the shrines", the semi-official Tasnim news agency reported, referring to military personnel or advisers who Iran says fight on its behalf to protect Shi'ite sites in Iraq or Syria against groups such as Islamic State.

-Two people on a motorcycle opened fire on Khodai, Tasnim reported, citing an informed source, while the semi-official ISNA news agency reported that members of an Israeli intelligence service network had been discovered and arrested by the Guards.
+Two people on a motorcycle opened fire on Khodai, Tasnim reported, while the semi-official ISNA news agency said that members of an Israeli intelligence service network had been discovered and arrested by the Guards.
 The killing comes at a time of uncertainty over the revival of Iran's 2015 nuclear deal with world powers after months of stalled talks.

 Sanam Vakil, deputy head of the Middle East and North Africa program at Chatham House, said Khodai's assassination was meant to unsettle Tehran as tensions escalate with its arch-enemy Israel over Iran's nuclear program.
 "Should Israel be responsible for the attack, it is a reminder of Israel's growing reach and destabilizing capacity inside Iran," said Vakil.

-Iran denies this, saying its nuclear program has peaceful purposes and has denounced the killings as acts of terrorism carried out by Western intelligence agencies and Mossad.
+Iran denies this, saying the program has peaceful purposes, and has denounced the killings as acts of terrorism carried out by Western intelligence agencies and Mossad.
 Israel has declined to comment on such accusations.
+Iranian chief justice Gholamhossein Mohseni Ejei said Khodai's assailants would be punished.

+Henry Rome of the Eurasia Group said the assassination appeared to be Israeli retaliation against the Revolutionary Guards for regional and global operations.
+This approach is in line with Israel's strategy of countering Iran's actions not just in third countries but also inside Iran itself, attacking what Prime Minister Naftali Bennett calls the "head of the Octopus", added to Rome.

+In March, Iran attacked Iraq's northern city of Erbil with a dozen ballistic missiles in an unprecedented assault on the capital of the autonomous Iraqi Kurdish region that appeared to target the United States and its allies.
+Iranian state media said the Revolutionary Guards attacked Israeli "strategic centers" in Erbil, suggesting it was revenge for recent Israeli airstrikes that killed Iranian military personnel in Syria.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)